The Bankrate promise

-In short, you lose your group life insurance when you leave your job.
-The long answer is a bit more complicated, though.
+Although you lose your group life insurance when you leave your job, the longer answer is a bit more complicated.
 When these types of policies are offered as employment benefits, the policy itself is held by the employer, and the designated group of people who can be insured under the policy are the employees.

 Frequently asked questions

 There is not one life insurance company that’s the best option for every policyholder.
 Because needs and wants vary, as do the goals for your life insurance policy, the best life insurance company will be different for everyone.
 If you’re trying to find the best option for you, it may benefit you to speak with a licensed insurance agent about your coverage needs.
 After you narrow down the policy options to the ones that fit you best, it may be helpful to get quotes and compare prices from multiple life insurance providers.